stratus-ss/quay_guides/docs/src/VMWare/Quay/CLI/Quay_CLI_Objects.md

 ' | oc apply -f -
 ```

+This process will create several CRDs in the cluster as well as creating an operator pod called `quay-operator.v<version>`.
+This pod is in charge of reconciling various UI and CLI interactions with Quay.

+> [!IMPORTANT]
+> Red Hat Quay running on top of OpenShift relies heavily on its' Postgres database.
+While standalone Quay has a lot of options with regards to editing flat files, Quay on OpenShift stores the majority of its information in the database.
+If changes you make are not being reflected in the pod, its likely there is a problem with the operator.

 ## Create `QuayRegistry`

 The next step required for installing Quay is the `QuayRegistry` object.
 It consists of a definition of which components should be installed and managed by the Quay Operator.
 In addition, this object also references the `init-config-bundle-secret` that was created earlier.
 Generally speaking, the `QuayRegistry` object should be created in whatever namespace/project has been dedicated to holding Quay.
 Below is a `QuayRegistry` with all of the components installed and managed by the operator: